Code-Institute-Submissions/MS1-thekernelbrewery/README.md

 - Individual browsers were tested only at 1920x1080, unless stated otherwise, with the addition of the browser window size reduced to make the appropriate effects take place (ie, Heroimage, Accordion, etc).
 - Safari was tested on a Macbook Pro 2015 at 2560x1600 resolution.

+## Validation Testing

+- Using [W3C HTML Validator](https://validator.w3.org/nu/) reveals no errors, but only the following two warnings:
+    - Consider avoiding viewport values that prevent users from resizing documents.
+        - From line 18, column 3; to line 18, column 111
+        - script>↩  meta name="viewport" content="user-scalable=no, width=device-width, initial-scale=1.0, maximum-scale=1.0 />↩  me"
+    - Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+        - From line 61, column 3; to line 61, column 32
+        - ideo-->↩  section class="hero-section"↩    <

+- Using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) reveals one error:
+    - 142	.heroimage	Value Error : max-height Too many values or values are not recognized : auto
+- Beyond that, all errors and warnings are in regards to Bootstrap, and so nothing to do with my own code.

 # Credits

 ## Content